 - 1. Change of course levels within a subject area will be made in accordance with the following guidelines: - Students/parents may request a change during the first grading period if their grade is below a C. - b.
-All changes under this circumstance are also subject to seat availability. - Teachers may initiate change through the first semester. - The first nine week grade will be a calculation of prior class grades and current class grades.
+All changes under this circumstance are also subject to seat availability. - Teachers may initiate change through the first semester. - d.
+The first nine week grade will be a calculation of prior class grades and current class grades.

 - 2. Course withdrawal will be made in accordance with the following guidelines: - a.
 During the first five days of a course, the student may request to withdraw from a course with no penalty. - b.
 After the first five days, a student may request to withdraw from a course, but will be assigned the grade "F", which will be used when computing the GPA.
-Permission must be obtained from the building principal for a F. - Students must continue reporting to their originally scheduled classes until processing is complete. - d.
-Any requests for changes outside the scope of this policy must include submission of the Extenuating Circumstance Schedule Change Request Form to the building principal for evaluation.
-The principal will make a decision after consulting with the affected individuals.
+Permission must be obtained from the building principal for a F. - Students must continue reporting to their originally scheduled classes until processing is complete.